 "Large taxpayers" will be required to file their tax returns at such location as the Secretary of the Treasury may establish by regulation, administrative determination, circular letter or informative bulletin.
 The Secretary may provide for the filing of tax returns by electronic means.
 Large taxpayers that do not submit the tax return as required will not be deemed to have filed the tax return and will be subject to the applicable non-filing penalties.
 A "large taxpayer" is defined as taxpayers engaged in trade or business in Puerto Rico that meet at least one of the following requirements:

 - It is a commercial bank or trust company;

 - It is a private bank;

 - It is a brokerage house;

+- It is an insurance company;

+- It is an entity engaged in the telecommunications business; or

 E-ALERT